yogthos/yogthos.net/resources/templates/md/posts/2016-11-30-Macchiato.md

       (handler-fn (req->map req res opts) (response req res opts)))))
 ```

 The `handler` accepts a `handler-fn` function that's passed the request map produced by the `req->map` helper.
 The `handler-fn` is expected to return a request handler function that will be used to generate the response.
 This function should accept the request map and the `response` call back function that writes the response map to the `ServerResponse` object.
+The `IHTTPResponseWriter` protocol is used to serialize different kinds of responses.

 #### Concurrent Request Handling